-I mentioned this earlier, but here it is again, and I’ll also explain why you should do this –
+I mentioned this earlier, but here it is again.
+Plus I’ll also explain why you should do this –

 Google absolutely loves useful, compelling, long-form content.
 Agreed?

-They also happen to love content that is frequently kept up to date, and you’re less likely to ring any alarm bells in the spam department if you’re adding your Amazon links in a resourceful manner to your content rich blog posts and pages.
+Google also happens to love content that is frequently kept up to date.
+Plus you’re less likely to ring any alarm bells in the spam department if you’re adding your Amazon links to your blog content in a resourceful manner.

-Ensure that your Amazon links are no-followed so that they don’t pass any link juice.
+Ensure that your Amazon links are set as no-follow so that they don’t pass any link juice.

-Once again, this is also to avoid ringing any alarm bells in Google’s spam department, and to avoid any risky penalties.
+Again, this is also to avoid ringing any alarm bells in Google’s spam department and to avoid any risky penalties.

-In fact, I would recommend you leave at least the first couple of paragraphs alone.
+In fact, I would recommend you leave at least the first few paragraphs free of any affiliate links.

-You can start adding your affiliate links from the 3rd paragraph down.
+You can start adding your links from the 3rd paragraph down.